arkovia/acts/nationality-act.md

-# Nationality Act
+# Citizenship Act

-`Version 1.0.0-Draft`

 ## Part 1: Foundation
-### Section 1: Introduction
+### Section 1: Preamble
-#### Segment 1
-Citizenship is a key factor behind all nations, creating a more organized, safe, and more patriotic state.
+This Act creates the citizenship system in Arkovia, it's various levels of citizenship, Citizenship is a key factor behind all nations, creating a more organized, safe, and more patriotic state.

 ### Section 2: Purpose
-#### Segment 1
-It has been found important to
+The purpose of this act is to:
-- protect the national identity of Arkovia;
+- protect the national identity of Arkovia
+- prevent incompatible demographic shifts
+- allow immigrants willing to integrate into Arkovia
-- allow for a safer Arkovia while protecting the dreams of immigrants;
+- allow for a safer Arkovia while protecting the dreams of immigrants
-- guide our government to allow for more organization in their services and duities.
+- guide our government to allow for more organization in their services and duities

-### Section 3: Interpretation
-#### Segment 1
-(Guides to laws planned on being made and even videos.)

 ## Part 2: Domestic Citizenship
 ### Section 1: Definition of Domestic Citizenship